Rotating detectors in dS/AdS spacetimes: Abstract

 \section{Abstract}

-We analyse several aspects of detectors on uniformly accelerated, rotating trajectories in de Sitter ($\Lambda>0$) and anti-de Sitter ($\Lambda<0$) spacetimes, focusing particularly on the periodicity, in (Euclidean) proper time $\tau_{\rm traj}$, of geodesic interval $\tau_{\rm geod}$ between two events on the trajectory.
-We show that for $\Lambda<0$, $\tau_{\rm geod}$ is periodic in ${\rm i} \tau_{\rm traj}$ for specific values of torsion and acceleration.
-The periodicity disappears in the limit $\Lambda \to 0$, yielding the well known Minkowski result.
-The results for stationary rotational trajectories in arbitrary curved spacetime are expressed as a perturbative expansion in curvature.
-Relevance of the work for Unruh-de Witt detectors in curved spacetimes is highlighted.
+We analyse several aspects of detectors with uniform acceleration $a$ and uniform rotation $\Omega$ in de Sitter ($\Lambda>0$) and anti-de Sitter ($\Lambda<0$) spacetimes, focusing particularly on the periodicity, in (Euclidean) proper time $\tau_{\rm traj}$, of geodesic interval $\tau_{\rm geod}$ between two events on the trajectory.
+For $\Lambda<0$, $\tau_{\rm geod}$ is periodic in ${\rm i} \tau_{\rm traj}$ for specific values of $a$ and $\Omega$.
+These results are used to obtain numerical plots for the response rate $\dot{\mathcal{F}}$ of Unruh-DeWitt detectors, which display non-trivial combined effects of rotation and curvature through the dimensionless parameter $\Lambda c^2/\Omega^2$.
+In particular, periodicity does not imply thermality due to additional poles in the Wightman function away from the imaginary axis.
+We then present some results for stationary rotational motion in arbitrary curved spacetime, as a perturbative expansion in curvature.

 0.5 in